aws-samples/ecs-canary-blue-green-deployment/README.md

 # Canary Blue/Green deployments on ECS

 This reference architecture demonstrates how to execute a canary deployment for Amazon EC2 Container Service.
+Real world experience has show this solution to **not** work when the client's DNS resolver does not work as expected.
+If the client does not respect DNS TTL, then you must utilize another solution.
 In order to provide an automated and safe method of migrating traffic from a *blue* deployment to a *green* one, this solution leverages Route53 weights to adjust the traffic flow from one ECS service to another.
 We associate a new service with a separate Application Load Balancer, leveraging ECS Event Streams